Summary 2: First Part of the Training (continued)

 See our courses

-Indeed, it's clear that the concepts from the lessons have been quite well assimilated, well done!
-The perspective of the Lego house works really well, the wall too!
-The character is also well integrated into it.
-Where it gets a bit tricky is the transition between this foreground and the background with the hill...
-The path doesn't narrow enough I think, and it looks twisted.
+We can definitely see that you've grasped the concepts taught in the lessons, well done!
+The perspective of the LEGO house works very well, as does the wall!
+The character is also well integrated into the scene.
+The area that needs a bit of work is the transition between the foreground and the background with the hill...
+I think the path doesn't narrow down enough, and it seems a bit twisted.

-The values are good, the focus is rightly on the character so that's perfect!
-The character has some small issues with proportions/perspective (his hands/arms are atrophied and there's something odd about his leg joint...his head is also a bit small I think).
+The values are good, and you've paid good attention to the character, so it's all good!
+The character has some minor issues with proportions/perspective (their hands/arms are a bit underdeveloped, and there's something strange with the articulation of their leg... their head is also a bit small, I think).

-These are the main errors I see...
-I think your clouds also look a bit out of place compared to the rest (everything is neat and meticulous and the clouds seem to have taken you roughly 2 seconds I guess :p)
+These are the main mistakes I see...
+I think your clouds also stand out a bit compared to the rest (everything is clean and well-executed, and the clouds probably took you about 2 seconds to draw :p).

-And finally, I think your method for drawing the grass isn't ideal, it kind of looks like fur haha!
+And finally, I think your method for drawing the grass isn't ideal; as it is, it looks a bit like hair, haha!

-It might seem like a lot of negative points, but I insist that the concepts were well assimilated, your drawing holds up and works quite well!
-You can be proud o/ I'm attaching a little edit to show you a bit how I would have done it.
-While doing it, I also noticed that the tip of your hill in the middle of the image was a bit too much of a focus, stealing the spotlight from your character, so I removed it but I think there could have been a way to shape the hill differently :)
+It might seem like I'm pointing out a lot of negative things, but I want to emphasize that you've grasped the concepts well, your drawing is solid and works quite well!
+You can be proud of it!
+I've attached a small edit to show you how I might have done it.
+While making it, I also noticed that the tip of the hill in the middle of the image was drawing a bit too much attention away from your character, so I removed it, but I think there could have been a way to create a different shape for the hill :)

 Salut Hugalie !